lynnfaraday/aresmush.com/tutorials/install/easy-mode.md

 * A name and description for your game.
 (You can change this later.)
 * Your desired hostname (yourgame.somewhere.com).
 You can request an aresmush.com hostname or [register your own](/tutorials/install/getting-a-hostname.html).

+{% note %}
-{% include note.html content="Your email is needed to transfer the server snapshot image to you.
+Your email is needed to transfer the server snapshot image to you.
 It must match the email you used for your Digital Ocean account.
 I pledge not to do anything nefarious with your email.
-See our [privacy policy](/privacy.html) for details." %}
+See our [privacy policy](/privacy.html) for details.
+{% endnote %}

 ## Clone Your Server

 I will transfer a Digital Ocean snapshot image to your account.
 This image has everything you need to clone a droplet (aka server) with Ares installed on Ubuntu Linux.

+{% note %}
-{% include note.html content="You have seven days to accept the transfer otherwise the request will be aborted.
-You are responsible for the server costs once you accept the transfer." %}
+You have seven days to accept the transfer otherwise the request will be aborted.
+You are responsible for the server costs once you accept the transfer.
+{% endnote %}

 1. Log into your Digital Ocean account.
 2. Go to 'Images' and you should see a pending snapshot transfer request.
 Click 'Accept'.